milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Geolocation data, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
 Depending on these settings, this may include precise location data, for example GPS data for Android features like navigation or finding your phone.
 Learn more about Google’s use of location information.

-Audio, electronic, visual, and similar information, such as voice and audio information.
+Audio, electronic, visual, and similar information, including media (like images, files, audio and video) from your interactions

 Communications data, such as emails, if you use our services to send and receive messages.